smilofoundation/ethereum-org-website/docs/terms-of-use/index.md

 This Websites is operated by the Foundation.
-All other feedback, comments, requests for technical support and other communications relating to the Websites should be directed to: <support@ethereum.org>.
+All other feedback, comments, requests for technical support and other communications relating to the Websites should be directed to: <support@smilo.foundation>.

 Last modified: July 2018